Tar-Calion/humble-books-bundle-extractor/README.md

 # humble-books-bundle-extractor
-Extracts book infos from the humble bundle pages: title, author, description, year, keywords, formats
+Extracts book infos from the humble bundle pages: title, author, description, year, keywords, etc.

 1. Finds title, author, description and formats from the file "bundle-info.html"
 2. Uses the OpenAI GPT-3 API to find the keywords using the book info